 I love to bring color and life to small spaces!
 Pots and planters come in all shapes, sizes and material.
 They are versatile, can be moved around and its contents and style can easily change from year to year and season to season.
 The possibilities are endless and if you only have a window ledge or a stoop to plant, remember the power of the planter.

 Talk about curb appeal!
 Tree beds are wonderful additions to the sidewalk environment.
-They help protect the tree by preventing soil compaction from foot traffic and a planted tree well is more likely to discourage littering.
+They help protect the tree by preventing soil compaction from foot traffic and a planted tree bed is more likely to discourage littering.
 It is important, however, not to plant species that will compete with the tree for water, nutrients and space.